ilkkamtk/web-ohjelmoinnin-perusteet/VitePWA.md

 **Handling Form Data:**

 1. **HTML Forms:** In web applications, HTML forms are commonly used to collect user input.
-When a user submits a form, the data is typically sent to the server using the HTTP POST method.
+When a user submits a form, the data is typically sent to the server using the HTTP GET or POST method.
 Server-side code (e.g., PHP, Python, or Node.js) processes the form data and responds accordingly.

 2. **Content-Type: application/x-www-form-urlencoded:** This is a common content type for form data submissions.
 Data is sent as key-value pairs in the request body, with each pair separated by an ampersand (&).
 Servers can parse this data to access user input:
    ```text